What's new on Netflix? The latest films and TV shows to watch

 Comedy series about two American doctors who find themselves recruited as government agents after discovering a deadly virus in Brazil.
 Watch on Netflix

-Gal Gadot stars as DC’s Wonder Woman, an Amazonian warrior who battles her way through World War One in this critically-acclaimed superhero movie from 2017.
+Gal Gadot stars as DC’s Wonder Woman, an Amazonian warrior who battles her way through the First World War in this critically acclaimed superhero movie.
 And with the sequel just a few months away, this is the perfect time to catch up – or refresh your memory if you’ve seen it already.
 Watch on Netflix

 Friday 10th January: AJ and the Queen